chenhao-ye/Mooncake/mooncake-transfer-engine/flex_transfer_engine/README.md

 - Segment cache for opened remote segments
 - CopyServer (when `enable_copy = true`) for accepting copy requests
 - CopyClient for submitting requests to remote CopyServers
-- RDMACopyCtrlBlock cache for progress tracking
+- RdmaCopyCtrlBlock cache for progress tracking

 **Constructor:**
 ```cpp